arduino/docs-content/content/hardware/01.mkr/03.carriers/mkr-iot-carrier-rev2/datasheet/datasheet.md

 ## Certifications

-Visit this page for the full [Product Compliance list](https://docs.arduino.cc/certifications/).
+Visit the following website to learn more about the full Product Compliance of Arduino products: [Product Compliance list](https://docs.arduino.cc/certifications/)](https://docs.arduino.cc/certifications/).

 ### Declaration of Conformity CE DoC (EU)